Understanding Medicaid: Working Alongside Other Insurance Plans

 Characteristics Values

-Medicaid interacts with other payers when Medicaid beneficiaries have other sources that are legally liable for payment of their medical costs.
-Private insurance, Medicare, other public programs such as the Ryan White program, workers’ compensation, and amounts received for injuries in liability cases.
+Interaction with other payers Medicaid interacts with other payers when beneficiaries have other sources that are liable for payment of their medical costs.
+These may include private insurance, Medicare, other public programs, workers' compensation, and amounts received for injuries in liability cases.

 shunins

-When Medicaid benefits supplement another coverage source, such as Medicare or private insurance, it is often referred to as wrap-around coverage.
-Medicaid may pay for services that might otherwise be financed by other public agencies or programs, either because they are statutorily designated as payers of last resort after Medicaid (such as Ryan White HIV/AIDS, Title V Maternal and Child Health Block Grant, Indian Health Service, and Individuals with Disabilities Education Act programs) or are not considered to be legally liable third parties (such as schools and public health or child welfare agencies carrying out their general responsibilities to ensure access to needed health care).
+In addition to interacting with other payers on a TPL basis, there are cases where Medicaid may pay for services that might otherwise be financed by other public agencies or programs.
+This could be because they are statutorily designated as payers of last resort after Medicaid (such as the Ryan White HIV/AIDS grant program, the Title V Maternal and Child Health Block Grant program, the Indian Health Service, and Individuals with Disabilities Education Act programs) or are not considered to be legally liable third parties (such as schools and public health or child welfare agencies carrying out their general responsibilities to ensure access to needed health care).

 shunins